matplotlib/matplotlib/doc/devel/contributing.rst

     git clone git@github.com:matplotlib/matplotlib.git

-and navigate to the matplotlib directory.
+and navigate to the Matplotlib directory.

 To make sure the tests run locally you must build against the correct version of freetype.
 To configure the build system to fetch and build it either export